AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Previous Work of Two-Stage Coagulant Addition Subteam
 In Fall 2017 semester, the theoretical basis for future work was built by studying research report of previous particle removal research teams in AguaClara and relevant literature.
-The subteam built its apparatus based on the design of Contact Chamber subteam.
-Mechanisms related to the contact chambers can be found in the Contact Chamber subteam report.
+The subteam made its apparatus based on the design of Contact Chamber subteam.
+Mechanisms related to the contact chambers can be found in the Contact Chamber subteam report[(Contact Chamber)]().
 Compared with the previous group, the set-up includes five pumps to achieve a precise control of fluid flow rate.
 Two down-flow contact chambers were applied in series before the fluid enters the flocculator.
 The contact chambers created a space for particle collision to take place.
+In our apparatus design, the main function contact chamber is providing a place for the collision between different particles, and distinguish the first stage from the second stage.
+The particle removal rate improvement in our research doesn't rely on the coagulant wall loss reduction, which described as the primary function of contact chamber in the Contact Chamber Group's report.
 The apparatus set-up of Spring 2018 semester was based on the previous design and the detail will be explained in later sections.

 <div class="alert alert-block alert-danger">